veer66/chamkho-pg/README.md

 # chamkho-pg

-_chamkho-pg_ (Thai: _ชำฆ้อพีจี_) is a [pg-search-thai](https://github.com/zdk/pg-search-thai) port to Rust. _chamkho-pg_ is a PostgreSQL extension, which its objective is enabling PostgreSQL full-text searching on SE Asian languages.
-Currently, _chamkho-pg_ supports Chinese, Japanese, Khmer, Myanmar, Lao, Thai, and other languages with space-delimited writing system.
+_chamkho-pg_ is a Rust port of [pg-search-thai](https://github.com/zdk/pg-search-thai).
+It's a PostgreSQL extension whose objective is to enable full-text searching on Southeast Asian and other languages.
+Currently, chamkho-pg supports Chinese, Japanese, Khmer, Myanmar, Lao, Thai, and other space-delimited languages.

 ## How to install